 Russia had been deeply concerned that new U.S. missiles, placed close to its borders, could increase the chance that, in a crisis, the United States might believe it could carry out a preemptive first strike, decapitating Russian command and control systems and degrading Russia's ability to retaliate . . . [a key factor that likely motivated Putin's decision to launch a large-scale invasion was] concern about possible new intermediate-range missile deployments, exacerbated by a concern that the U.S. might deploy Aegis, offensive-capable ABM launchers in Ukraine regardless [of] whether Ukraine was yet a member of NATO.
+113

 Abelow's claim-that the Russian leadership honestly feared that the INF Treaty's breakdown could lead to the introduction of intermediate-range missiles that could facilitate a U.S. first strike-is not convincing, for a number of reasons.
 For several years, Russia had intentionally jeopardized the treaty by violating it; even so, U.S. officials had signaled their willingness to cooperate on mutual force limitations during prewar crisis talks.
-But, as Michael Kofman wrote at the time, "while a discussion on future missile placement, mutual reductions in military activity, and other measures might count as a diplomatic success for Moscow, it is unlikely that this is enough to satisfy Putin.
+He at Michael Kofman wrote at the time, "while a discussion on future missile placement, mutual reductions in military activity, and other measures might count as a diplomatic success for Moscow, it is unlikely that this is enough to satisfy Putin.
 If it were, why has he not pocketed the deal already?"

-More broadly, Russia's government should know that the U.S. military could not successfully carry out a disarming first strike.
-For Putin's stated concerns to be honestly held, he would have to believe that U.S. leaders were either delusional, or might be willing to tolerate the annihilation of most of America's major cities to gain the meager damage limitation benefits associated with striking first in a hypothetical crisis.
-And he would have to harbor this fear despite the fact that, in the mid-2000s, the deterioration in Russia's nuclear capabilities-particularly the lack of a viable submarine leg-meant that the United States would probably have been able to carry out a surprise disarming counterforce strike, but showed no interest in exploiting that advantage.
+115 concerns to be honestly held, he would have to believe that U.S. leaders were either delusional, or might be willing to tolerate the annihilation of most of America's major cities to gain the meager damage limitation benefits associated with striking first in a hypothetical crisis.
+And he would have to harbor this fear despite the fact that, in the mid-2000s, the deterioration in Russia's nuclear capabilities-particularly the lack of a viable submarine leg-meant that the United States would probably have been able to carry out a surprise disarming counterforce strike, but showed no interest in exploiting that advantage.117